CodeMaster7000/CodeMaster7000.github.io/README.md

 - [Language Detector](https://github.com/CodeMaster7000/Language-Detector)
 - [Team Project by NetFruit Technologies - InvenMania](https://github.com/NetFruit-Technologies/InvenMania)

-### My fields of expertise
+## My fields of expertise

 - I can code in Python, JavaScript and some C++.
 - I like to tinker in other languages.
 - I am an intermediate photographer and photo editor.
 - I can use Blender at a beginner's level.

+## Overview & Outlook

+2022 can be considered my most successful year on Github so far.
+I committed very frequently to GitHub and explored other aspects such as Github Gists.
+With your help, I crossed 50, 100, and 200 followers all in the same year, complemented with hundreds of stars and several forks.
+Please continue supporting me by [following me](https://github.com/CodeMaster7000), as well as starring and forking my repos.
+2023 will be jam packed with even more projects, as well as the new creation of TechDreams Innovations.
+With your help, the sky is the limit!

-# How to reach me
+## How to reach me

 If you have any queries related to coding, please refer to the "Where can you follow me?" section of my [Github profile](https://github.com/CodeMaster7000).
-I would be happy to help.
+I would be happy to help!